alefi/blockchain-integration-solution/README.md

 First, create an account on [Infura](https://www.infura.io) if you don't have one.
 It also needed to create an API Key.
 After passing that steps you will find demanded values to setup the application environment there on Infura's dashboard.

-Second, set corresponding values into the .env.local file.
-Make sure you use Web socket provider for `PROVIDER_BASE_URL`, otherwise subscriptions won't work.
+Second, set corresponding values into the `.env.local` file.
+Make sure you use Web socket provider for `PROVIDER_WS_URL`, otherwise subscriptions won't work.
 It is important to set each of variables correctly, especially `WALLET_PRIVATE_KEY`.

 Third, get some [sepolia coins](https://www.infura.io/faucet/sepolia) to your wallet account.